-2.00 RESOURCE IMPLICATIONS 2.01 The HRA is a ring fenced budget.
+2.00 RESOURCE IMPLICATIONS

+2.01 The HRA is a ring fenced budget.
 This HRA budget and Business Plan demonstrates that the council can achieve the WHQS by 2020, can meet service improvement plans and commitments and with prudential borrowing can continue its Council house building programme in 2020.

-I. 3.00 IMPACT ASSESSMENT AN ID RISK MANAGEMENT 3.01 All households will benefit from the Councils WHQS programme.
+3.00 IMPACT ASSESSMENT AND RISK MANAGEMENT 3.01 All households will benefit from the Councils WHQS programme.
 The impact of the investment planning and efficiencies is being modelled for various customer groups to ensure that there is no disproportionate impact on any groups with protected characteristics.
-3.02 (MRA) for 2020/21 and beyo a confirmation of Major Repairs Allowance nd, however, Welsh Government have the funding will be reviewed in the future.
+3.02 2 The Business Plan assumes a confirmation of Major Repairs Allowance (MRA) for 2020/21 and beyond, however, Welsh Government have indicated that the purpose of the funding will be reviewed in the future.
 3.03 The potential impact of BREXIT on interest rates and inflation has been mitigated by increasing the estimated assumptions included in the business plan.
-3.04 Ways of Working (Sustaina able Development) Principles Impact Long-term Positive - There is a commitment to increase supply to provide the right types of homes in the right location.
+3.04 Ways of Working (Sustaina ble Development) Principles Impact Long-term Positive - There is a commitment to increase supply to provide the right types of homes in the right location.
 Prevention Positive - It is our aim to provide support to ensure people live and remain in the right type of home.
 Integration Positive - Achieving WHQS for all existing council houses and delivering new social housing will contribute to the integration within communities.
 Collaboration Positive - To deliver in partnership with stakeholders to support positive impacts for all our tenants.
 Involvement Positive - Communication with tenants, Members and other stakeholders.
 Well-being Goals Impact Prosperous Wales Positive - Existing social homes are WHQS compliant and meet the changing housing needs.
 Also Providing good quality new social homes.
 Resilient Wales Positive - Developing low / zero carbon homes through modern methods of construction and technologies.
 Ensuring that all statutory compliance requirements are adhered to.
 Healthier Wales Positive - Ensuring all existing homes and new homes are fit for purpose and meet the needs of all people.
 More equal Wales Positive - Provide good quality homes for the most vulnerable people in society.
 Cohesive Wales Positive - Contributing to attractive, viable and safe communities Vibrant Wales Positive - Ensuring all communities housing needs are supported Globally responsible Wales Positive - The HRA Business Plan will contribute to the improvement of the economic, social, environmental and cultural wellbeing of Wales.